MC Kinky

 Caron Liza Geary (born 15 October 1963 in Paddington, London), known by various stage names, is an English female raggamuffin toaster.
 She was the first white female reggae/dancehall MC.

 According to Geary, her first recorded appearance was on a cover of "Kid Ralph", a dancehall track by Little Twitch.
 The song talks about a "legendary" homosexual figure in Jamaica's prison system.
 She has subsequently worked as a solo artist and with other musicians, including Erasure and Boy George, who described her music as "the dirtiest 'slackest' reggae I'd heard since the seventies".

 Background

-Growing up in Marylebone, Geary lived adjacent to an after-hours party which blasted out reggae music; as a result, Geary was exposed to reggae from a very young age.
-It is these experiences which inspired her to write the controversial song "Everything Starts with an 'E'" as part of E-Zee Possee, which was banned by the BBC because of its lyrics and made No. 69 in the UK Singles Chart in 1989, leaving the chart after only one week; however it was re-released less than a year later in March 1990 and climbed to No. 15 on the UK chart, spending eight weeks in the chart.
+Growing up in Marylebone, Geary lived adjacent to an after-hours party which blasted out reggae music.
+As a result, Geary was exposed to reggae from a very young age.
+It is these experiences which inspired her to write the controversial song "Everything Starts with an 'E'" as part of E-Zee Possee, which was banned by the BBC because of its lyrics and made No. 69 in the UK Singles Chart in 1989, leaving the chart after only one week.
+It was re-released in March 1990 and climbed to No. 15 on the UK chart, spending eight weeks in the chart.

 Kinky's first solo single, the Apollo 440 produced "Get Over It", reached No. 95 on the UK Singles Chart.
 Her only solo top 75 hit, coming five years later, was Everybody, released under the name "Kinky", which charted at No. 71 on that chart.